sascha-eisenmann/sascha-eisenmann/src/data/projects/en/aufbau-kubernetes-cluster-in-aws.md

 ---
 role: DevOps Engineer
-title: Aufbau Kubernetes Cluster in AWS
+title: Building Kubernetes Clusters in AWS
-sector: IT Consulting
+sector: IT-Consulting
 from: 2020-11-01
 to: 2021-01-31
 tasks:
-  - Auswahl der Tools für die Bereitstellung des Clusters
+  - Selection of tools for cluster provisioning
-  - Entwicklung der Terraform Konfiguration für die automatisierte Provisionierung des Clusters
+  - Development of a Terraform configuration for automated cluster provisioning
-  - Aufbau einer Continuous Delivery Pipeline für das Deployment nach Kubernetes
+  - Building a continuous delivery pipeline for deployment to Kubernetes
 tools:
   - AWS
   - Terraform